yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 {{RFC8252}} Security Considerations advises against using *embedded user agents*.
 The main concern is preventing theft through keystroke recording of end-user's credentials such as usernames and passwords.

-*Client App* when interacting with end-user to provide routing guiding input MUST NOT be used to request authentication credentials or any other sensitive information.
+The ability to use the Client App to ask the user for input by a *Downstream Authorization Server* MUST NOT be used to request authentication credentials from the user.
+The Client App SHOULD terminate the flow if such a request is detected.

 ## Open redirection by Authorization Server's User-Interacting App